Anna Luna (actress)

 Anna Jardeleza Luna-Alpuerto (born September 12, 1993) is a Filipino actress.
 She is best known for starring in Philippine art-house and independent films, notably Mike de Leon's Citizen Jake, Nerissa Picadizo's Requited, and Chito Roño's Emir.

 She was nominated best actress at the 2018 Philadelphia Independent Film Awards (PIFA) for her performance in the 2018 independent film Maestra (English title: An Educator).

+Career

+She appeared in popular romance and comedy features like The Breakup Playlist (2015), How to Be Yours (2016), The Girl in the Orange Dress (2018), Tayo sa Huling Buwan ng Taon (2019), and the award-winning family drama Family Matters (2022).

+Luna was officially launched as part of the Star Magic Circle in March 2018 after gaining mainstream attention for her breakthrough performance in the musical film Changing Partners.
+She later decided to transfer to Viva in 2021.

+Luna is considered a highly skilled stage performer.
+Notably, she starred in the musical adaptation of Changing Partners and has taken on significant theatrical roles with groups like the Philippine Educational Theater Association (PETA), including their musical staging of One More Chance.